cboettig/duckdbfs/README.md

 ## S3-based access

 We can also access remote data over the S3 protocol.
-An advantage of S3 is that unlike https, we can use wildcard globbing because the filesystem can list files.
+An advantage of S3 is that unlike https, we can use wildcard globbing because the file system can list files.

 ``` r
 parquet <- "s3://gbif-open-data-us-east-1/occurrence/2023-06-01/*/*"